 Who needs to take the BWA?

-The BWA is in its pilot year and currently only Harvard Business School has made the test mandatory for GMAT-sitting applicants who are invited to interview.
+The BWA is in its pilot year and some schools, such as Harvard Business School, have made the test mandatory for GMAT-sitting applicants who are invited to interview.
 HBS states on its MBA application page that candidates can either sit the test before they apply, or wait until they are shortlisted for interview.

 What are the advantages of taking the BWA before applying to HBS?